-Mortgages comprise first mortgages on real property situated in Bermuda.
-Bermuda mortgages are registered under The Mortgage Registration Act 1976 and The Trustee Act 1975.
-Other loans are secured by a collateral assignment of life insurance policy proceeds and irrevocable beneficiary designation.
+Mortgages comprise first mortgages on real property situated in Bermuda and are registered under The Mortgage Registration Act 1976 and The Trustee Act 1975.
+Other loans are secured by a collateral assignments.

 Mortgages and loans that are past due but not considered impaired are loans for which scheduled payments have not been received, but management has reasonable assurance of collection of the full amount of principal and interest due.
 Management exercises judgment in assessing a borrower's ability to meet current and future contractual interest and principal payments including assessing the current financial position of the borrower and the value of the collateral.